RisingRedstone/RGB-Led-Panel/README.md

 15 | LOW | LOW | LOW |
 16 | LOW | LOW | LOW |

+Here,   the Red Led is switched on 18.75% of the time.

+  The Blue Led is switched on 50% of the time.

+  The Green Led is switched on 68.75% of the time.

+ This will give us a ochre-yellow colour.

 The table above is one cycle.
 This will be done contiuously.
 Also to be noted that this is only for the color code given above.